All Episodes

 But over there, on the Democrat side, Hillary Clinton still had a fleeting chance.

-Just to keep her alive, just to keep Obama from winning that thing long before the summer came, just so that we would have, well, it was fun to toy around with them.
+What Operation Chaos was, I urged Republicans in states that the Republican primary didn't matter anymore because McCain already wrapped it up to, if they had to, change registration temporarily and go vote for Hillary just to keep her alive, just to keep Obama from winning that thing long before the summer came, just so that we would have, well, it was fun to toy around with them.

-And it was, according to the critics, uh Operation Chaos actually made a difference in two states that succeeded in prolonging the Democrat primary.
+And it was, according to the critics, Operation Chaos actually made a difference in two states that succeeded in prolonging the Democrat primary.

 It required superdelegate commitments in June to vanquish Mrs. Clinton.

-And so the same thing here, the drive-bys do not want this over.
+The drive-bys do not want this over.

 Plus, you know, depending on which drive-by you look at, they have an equal distaste for Trump or Cruz or what have you.

-Now here's the delegate count.
+Now, here's the delegate count.

-Kasich has 25 and Ben Carson eight.
+Kasich has 25 and Ben Carson 8.

-Trump 316.
+Trump, 316.

-Cruz and Rubio 332.
+Cruz and Rubio, 332.

 We need one of these guys to drop out.